It was love at first sight

 I look forward to seeing my loves again!

-One of the most unique, most distinctive and most beautiful flowers in the world is the magnolia, an ancient flowering tree that’s beloved worldwide.
-It’s native to Asia, but if you live in or are visiting the San Francisco Bay Area, you can see 200 of these spectacular trees, all in one garden inside Golden Gate Park!
+Magnolias are one of the most unique, most distinctive and most beautiful flowers in the world, an ancient flowering tree that’s beloved worldwide.
+It’s native to Asia, but if you live in or are visiting the San Francisco Bay Area, you can see 200 of these spectacular trees, all in one garden inside Golden Gate Park – the San Francisco Botanical Garden!

 Magnolias at the San Francisco Botanical Garden